MoolahTech/mutualfunds-android-documentation/README.md

 2. Deposit transaction status update
 3. Withdrawal transaction status update

 While the params sent for each of these callbacks is different, each callback is sent with a hash string.
-This hash string is a pipe-joined string of all the params sent, which is then hashed using HMAC with SHA256.
+This hash string is a pipe-joined string of all the params sent, which is then hashed using HMAC with SHA256 using your secret key.
 You **must** verify this hash at your end, otherwise attackers might simply be able to spoof requests to your open endpoints.

 **User long KYC status update**
 Params sent: